lil-brumski/brumski_cpp/README.md

 * This library contains mathematics, CGPA and ASCII art related stuff.
-* More stuff are coming.
+* More stuff are coming!